 So, for many a reason we chose to travel by day from Cuenca, Ecuador to Mancora, Peru and here’s how the journey went…

-The bus journey was an estimated three hours long but actually ended up taking five hours.
-We traveled down the Andes, leaving the mountains behind for a much warmer coastal climate.
-Travelers quickly peeled off sweaters as our bus drove through banana plantations and finally through the dusty town of Machala before reaching the border.
+The first bus journey was an estimated three hours long but actually ended up taking five hours.
+We travelled down the Andes, leaving the mountains behind for a much warmer coastal climate.
+Travellers quickly peeled off sweaters as our bus drove through banana plantations and finally through the dusty town of Machala before reaching the border.

 As Ecuador changes to Peru so too do banana plantations transition to desert.

 The CIFA bus pulled right up to the next station where we would catch the Pullman bus to take us across the border.
-At this point some travelers got a bit nervous and confused, it felt as though we were left to our own devices.
-Turn’s out all we needed to do was to wait, the company was in fact taking care of us and sure enough twenty minutes later we were ushered onto the next bus.
+At this point some travellers got a bit nervous and confused, it felt as though we were left to our own devices.
+Turns out all we needed to do was to wait, the company was, in fact, taking care of us and sure enough twenty minutes later we were ushered onto the next bus.

 Mancora is approximately two hours from the border.
 The landscape quickly changed a signal that we were in new lands.
 Incredible sand dunes took shape, the desert coast of Peru.
 We dozed in and out of sleep and before we knew it a friendly attendant was tapping us on the shoulder letting us know that this was our stop.

 Welcome to Mancora, Peru, now that wasn’t so bad!